tjtate/sparkpost-api-documentation/services/smtp_api.md

 **What is an archive recipient?**

 Recipients in the "archive" list will receive an exact replica of the message that was sent to the RCPT TO address.
-In particular, any encoded links intended for the RCPT TO recipient will appear "as is" in the archive messages.
-In contrast, recipients in the “bcc” list will have links encoded specific to their address.
-(Note: There will be some differences in headers such as X-MSFBL or List-Unsubscribe headers.)
+In particular, any encoded links intended for the RCPT TO recipient will appear _as is_ in the archive messages.
+In contrast, recipients in the "bcc" list will have links encoded specific to their address.
+(There will be some differences in headers such as X-MSFBL or List-Unsubscribe headers.)

 For example: